sccn/sccn.github.io/tutorials/06_RejectArtifacts/Scrolling_data.md

 rejected data omitted.
 A new dataset will be created with the marked regions removed.

-Click *OK* to create the new dataset with the marked data portions removed.
+Click *Ok* to create the new dataset with the marked data portions removed.

 EEGLAB adjust the *EEG.event* structure